dimalott/hello-world/README.md

 # hello-world
-Hellow world it has been like 20 years since I coded...expect it has changed a lot!
+Hello world it has been 20 years since I coded...expect it has changed a lot!